 Fellows are selected based on their outstanding scholarly achievements, commitment to the study of international affairs, extracurricular experience and demonstrated interest in public service.
 Fellows may receive a summer stipend, an internship opportunity with a congressional or executive branch office, and/or invitations to participate in summer roundtables and events.

-The Rosenthal Fellowship is a program of the Partnership for Public Service, a nonprofit, nonpartisan organization that strives for a more effective government for the American people.
+The Rosenthal Fellowship is a program of the Partnership for Public Service, a nonprofit, nonpartisan organization that is building a better government and a stronger democracy.

 - One year remaining in an international relations or international affairs graduate program.

 - Executive branch positions are available only to U.S. citizens.
 Dual citizens and non-U.S. citizens may apply for a limited number of congressional positions.
 Please note that the Fellowship will not provide any assistance in securing visas for non-U.S. citizens.

 Application and Nomination Process